alphagov/smart-answers/doc/flow-definition.md

 The value of `self` inside the question node definition block (but outside other blocks) is the instance of the relevant question node.
 Thus in the example above, the calls to `#option` and `#next_node` are made on the instance of the question node.

-In the same way that there is a single instance of each flow class, there is only ever a single instance of each question definition in the system at any one time i.e. a flow instance has an invariant set of question node definition instances.
+In the same way that there is a single instance of each flow class, there is only ever a single instance of each question definition in the system at any one time i.e. a flow instance has a fixed set of question node definition instances.

 Since the same instance of a question definition is used across multiple requests, it's important that no request-specific state is stored on them.